congcongfu/graphhopper/docs/core/technical.md

 In real world we have addresses and/or coordinates for the start and end point.
 To get the coordinate from an address you will need a geocoding solution not part of GraphHopper.

-To get the closest node or edge id from a coordinate we provide you with an efficient lookup concept: the LocationIndex.
+To get the closest parent or edge id from a coordinate we provide you with an efficient lookup concept: the LocationIndex.
 There are multiple implementations where the LocationIndexTree is the most precise and scalable one and used in almost all places.
 See [here](./location-index.md) for more information.
 See #17 and #221.